 Smartwatches and fitness trackers provide a wealth of data about your activity levels, calories burned, and daily steps, and many advanced, modern devices also incorporate sleep monitoring functions.
 You might, for instance, be comparing the Oura Ring, Fitbit, and Apple Watch as an aspect of your approach to sleep apnea.

 The difficulty is that fitness trackers aren’t specifically designed as sleep apnea monitors and cannot detect or diagnose the condition.
-However, they may be useful in tracking progress and recording the severity and frequency of waking events to check whether efforts to boost healthy nighttime breathing are working.
+However, they may be useful in tracking progress and recording the severity and frequency of waking events to review patterns and see whether efforts to boost healthy nighttime breathing are working.

 In this guide, we’ll examine whether a sleep study for apnea test kit at home is worth investing in or whether traditional devices like a nose ring for sleep apnea are better for your budget.